MecaLab/Babofet_T2w/segmentation_module/inference_module/README.md

 # Fetal Brain Segmentation Inference Pipeline

 This module contains a streamlined pipeline to run inference using a pre-trained LongiSeg segmentation model.
-The entire process, from model retrieval to final prediction, is managed by a single shell script, `run_inference_pipeline.sh`.
+The entire process, from model retrieval to final file organization, is managed by a single shell script, `run_inference_pipeline.sh`.

 ## Overview